 - Records of periodic reevaluation of the course

 Issuing Credits and Certificates for Completion of EHS Training

-Finally, Section 7.4 addresses topics related to issuing credits and certificates.
+Finally, Section 7.4 addresses topics related to issuing credits and certificates for your EHS trainings.

-One thing it says that is “no credits or certificate of training shall be issued unless the criteria for completion have been met by the trainee.”
+One thing the standard says that is “no credits or certificate of training shall be issued unless the criteria for completion have been met by the trainee.”
 (7.4.1) Fair enough, no?

 And finally, when issuing a certificate or other written documentation that signifies the successful completion of a course to the trainee, the certificate must include:

 - A unique number that identifies the trainee

 - Course title

 - Statement that trainee has successfully completed the course

 - Name and address of the training provider